aws-amplify/docs/js/authentication.md

 **Refreshing JWT Tokens**

-By default, AWS Amplify will automatically refresh the tokens for Google and Facebook, so that your AWS credentials will be valid at all times.
-But if you are using another federated provider, you will need to provide your own token refresh method:
+By default, AWS Amplify will automatically refresh the tokens for Google and Facebook when the app is in the web environment, so that your AWS credentials will be valid at all times.
+But if you are using another federated provider, or the app is running in React Native, you will need to provide your own token refresh method:
 ```javascript
 import { Auth } from 'aws-amplify';